snehab-1/Weather-Report-System/README.md

-# 🌦 Weather Report App
+# 🌦 Weather Report System

 A small Flask backend service that fetches **time-series weather data** from the [Open-Meteo API](https://open-meteo.com/) and generates: